 (from Little Blond Child, © 2014 by Joyce Keedy)

-Drew graduated from Loch Raven High School in 2008 and went on to study music at UMBC.
+Drew Wright graduated from Loch Raven High School in 2008 and went on to study music at UMBC.
 He graduated with a BA in music composition and recording technology in 2012.
 In 2013, he began leading the youth choir at Calvary Baptist Church.
-Today, he leads the Motley Choir, Children's Choir and Bell Choir and records, edits, mixes, and masters the music and sermons to be posted on the website.
+Today, he leads the Motley Choir, Children's Choir, and Bell Choir, and records, edits, mixes, and masters the music and sermons to be posted on the website.
 He also teaches voice/guitar/bass/drums/keys and coaches bands at Lutherville Rock School.

-Toan and other family members emigrated to America from Viet Nam in 1980, sponsored by Calvary Baptist.
-He began work as our chief custodian in 1985.
+Toan and other family members emigrated to America from Vietnam in 1980, sponsored by Calvary Baptist.
+He began work as Calvary's chief custodian in 1985.
 His mother and sister joined him here in America in 1992.
 Toan loves to cook native dishes, and often prepares special treats for the church.